Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Introduction

 The construction of numerical schemes with the discrete maximum principle property has attracted considerable attention, especially in recent years.
-The pioneering work by Copetti and Elliot~\cite{copetti1992numerical} proposed a fully implicit scheme that satisfies a discrete maximum principle under a condition for $\Delta t$, which depends on $\epsilon$ and the critical temperature $\theta_0$.
+The pioneering work by Copetti and Elliot \cite{CE1992} proposed a fully implicit scheme that verifies a discrete maximum principle under a condition for $\Delta t$, which depends on $\eps$ and the critical temperature $\theta_0$.
 More recent works have sought to derive schemes that unconditionally satisfy the discrete maximum principle.
-An important contribution has been by Chen \emph{et al.}~\cite{chen2019positivity}, where a finite-difference scheme with unconditional discrete maximum principle for the logarithmic potential case is constructed for both constant and degenerate mobilities.
-In another recent work \cite{frank2020bound}, the authors propose a flux-limiting technique based on high-order discontinuous Galerkin schemes and which unconditionally preserves global bounds for a family of PDEs including the CH equation.
-Many other works apply the truncation of the potential \eqref{eq:doublewellpot} with quadratic growth at infinities, with the objective of forcing their simulations to satisfy the discrete maximum principle when no rigorous proof can be derived \cite{chen2019fast,shen2010numerical}.
-In spite of these remarkable efforts, there is still no scheme flexible enough to satisfy the discrete maximum principle for a general family of free energy potentials including the double-well \eqref{eq:doublewellpot} or the logarithmic \eqref{eq:logarithmicpot}, and at the same time allowing for wetting boundary conditions such as \eqref{eq:noflux}.
+An important contribution has been by Chen \emph{et al.} \cite{CWW2019}, where a finite-difference scheme with unconditional discrete maximum principle for the logarithmic potential case is constructed for both constant and degenerate mobilities.
+In another recent work \cite{FRK2020}, the authors propose a flux-limiting technique based on high-order discontinuous Galerkin schemes and which unconditionally preserves global bounds for a family of PDEs including the \ac{CH} equation.
+Many other studies apply the truncation of the potential \eqref{eq:doublewellpot} with quadratic growth at infinities, with the objective of forcing their simulations to satisfy the discrete maximum principle when no rigorous proof can be derived \cite{CY2019,SY2010}.
+In spite of these noteworthy efforts, to this date there is no scheme flexible enough to satisfy the discrete maximum principle for a general family of free-energy potentials including the double-well \eqref{eq:doublewellpot} and the logarithmic potentials \eqref{eq:logarithmicpot}, and at the same time allowing for wetting boundary conditions such as \eqref{eq:noflux}.